algermissen/algermissen.github.com/_posts/2017-04-26-web-services-with-rust-part-2-baseline-revisited.md

-Recently [Prometheus](https://prometheus.io) has become my application metrics system of choice and since a [Prometheus client for Rust](https://github.com/pingcap/rust-prometheus) already exists (apparently developed and used by the [TiKV Team](https://github.com/pingcap/tikv)) I'have used this to implement an [instrumented minimal hyper server](https://github.com/algermissen/web-rust/blob/master/src/bin/testserver.rs)
+Recently [Prometheus](https://prometheus.io) has become my application metrics system of choice and since a [Prometheus client for Rust](https://github.com/pingcap/rust-prometheus) already exists (apparently developed and used by the [TiKV Team](https://github.com/pingcap/tikv)) I have used this to implement an [instrumented minimal hyper server](https://github.com/algermissen/web-rust/blob/master/src/bin/testserver.rs)

 One [gauge](https://prometheus.io/docs/concepts/metric_types/#gauge)
 metric [keeps track of the number of connected clients](https://github.com/algermissen/web-rust/blob/51019037c4b6478e953e51a1c016a5dd7ada2b1a/src/bin/testserver.rs#L93)